Yasonna Laoly: As Minister of Law and Human Rights

 Yasonna's selection was predicted, as he was considered part of the PDI-P's inner circle.
 As Minister of Law, his portfolio includes administration of Indonesia's penal and immigration institutions, authoring law proposals, and overseeing political organizations.

-In this position, he helped President Joko Widodo draft the Government Law on Mass Organizations (known in Indonesia by its abbreviation, "Perppu Ormas"), which banned Hizbut Tahrir Indonesia (HTI), an organization which seeks to establish a caliphate in Indonesia.
-The law provoked several demonstrations by HTI's members and sympathizers, and litigation in Constitutional Court of Indonesia.
+In this position, he helped President Joko Widodo draft the Government Law on Mass Organizations (known in Indonesia by its abbreviation, "Perppu Ormas"), which banned Hizbut Tahrir Indonesia (HTI), an organization that seeks to establish a caliphate in Indonesia.
+The law provoked several demonstrations by HTI's members and sympathizers, and litigation in the Constitutional Court of Indonesia.

-In response to criticism of overcrowding and poor conditions in prisons, he said the problems were caused by a lack of personnel and high land prices, which hampered construction of new prisons.
+In response to criticism of overcrowding and poor conditions in prisons, he said the problems were caused by a lack of personnel and high land prices, which hampered the construction of new prisons.

 In 2017, Yasonna announced the creation of a National Harmony Council which would use non-judicial mechanisms to deal with past human rights abuses, prompting criticism this would restrict justice for victims and their families.

 In 2019, Yasonna was criticized for publicly endorsing the Criminal Code bill, which would criminalize criticism of the president and vice president, and criminalize sex outside marriage.
-He was also criticized over his support for revisions to the Corruption Eradication Commission (KPK) Law, which were seen as undermining KPK's powers.
+He was also criticized for his support for revisions to the Corruption Eradication Commission (KPK) Law, which was seen as undermining KPK's powers.
 Yasonna was a member of the government team that drafted the Criminal Code bill, and he represented the government in parliamentary hearings on the amended KPK Law.
 Following the criticism, Yasonna on 1 October 2019 resigned from his ministerial position, deciding to take a seat he had won in the House of Representatives in the April 2019 general election.
 However, on 23 October 2019, President Widodo re-appointed Yasonna as minister of justice and human rights for a second period, causing Yasonna to resign from the House of Representatives.

 He has been criticized for recognizing pro-government factions in political parties riven by leadership disputes.